rrrrrrockpang/aperitif/README.md

 # Apéritif

-A demo will be online very soon before the CHI presentation.
-Link will be here soon.
-Stay tuned.

-Apéritif is a Chrome extension that scaffolds your preregistration experience with tipcs for statistical analysis, recommendation for statistical tests, visualization for sample size selection, and code/method generation. (under review)
+## [WIP] Apéiritf: Scaffolding Preregistration to Automatically Generate Analysis Code and Methods Descriptions

+Apéritif is a research prototype that builds on top of the [AsPredicted](https://aspredicted.org/) preregistration template.
+The core idea is an initial attempt to connect preregisteration to later experimental stages such as data analysis and methods descriptions, using existing study design tools such as [Tea](https://github.com/tea-lang-org/tea-lang) and [Touchstone2](https://www.touchstone2.org/).

+While it can be used for simple study designs, Apéritif remains a prototype that can be used to answer additional research questions in the future.
+Note that Apértif does have several limitations stated in our paper (e.g., only support simple experiments with one independent variable).
+How to best formalize complex hypotheses, especially during the preregistration stage, is still under [exploration](https://arxiv.org/pdf/2104.02712.pdf).

-This is the repository for Apéritif development.
-However, please refer to [OSF research repository](https://osf.io/tgacn/?view_only=cd81b7c90092458a95c25c49ec469f0f) if you are interested in all the supplementary materials for our research paper.
-If you ran into problems, feel free to open an issue, or email [Anonymnous Author for Review] at [Anonymous author's email].
+This is the code repository for Apéritif development.
+However, please refer to [OSF research repository](https://osf.io/tgacn/?view_only=cd81b7c90092458a95c25c49ec469f0f) if you are interested in the supplementary materials for our research paper.
+If you ran into problems, feel free to open an issue, or email ypang2@cs.washington.edu.

-In this repository, we have the source code for the Chrome extension that works with AsPredicted.org as well as that for the user evaluation website.
+You can try it on this [demo website](https://aperitif-prototype.herokuapp.com/).
+At the end of the preregistration, you can log in to your Github and Apéritif will create a new repository named "Aperitif-Preregistration-Demo".
+So be sure to check it out afterward.
+In the demo, we replicated the AsPredicted interface solely for the demonstration purpose.
+If you intend to use AsPredicted developed by the Wharton Credibility Lab, please go to the official website: https://aspredicted.org/!

 ## Backend

 * The backend server of Apéritif is in Python with [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 * To run the backend server, make sure you have Python 3 and flask installed on your computer.
-Additionally, you need [tealang](https://tea-lang.org/).
+Additionally, you need [tealang](https://tea-lang.org/) for statistical analysis and [statsmodel](https://www.statsmodels.org/) for power analysis.

 * You also need to configure your github account with your username, repo, and personal access [token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).